 The Florida Beverage Association is proud to support “Keep Florida Beautiful” Day at the Capitol.

-Elizabeth DeWitt is the executive director of the Florida Beverage Association where she oversees public policy initiatives and works with local and state governments on issues impacting the Beverage Industry.
+Elizabeth DeWitt is the president of the Florida Beverage Association where she oversees public policy initiatives and works with local and state governments on issues impacting the Beverage Industry.